Combinatorial aspects of exceptional sequences on (rational) surfaces: Introduction

+Here, $\knum(X)$ denotes the numerical Grothendieck group of $X$ which is defined as the quotient of the Grothendieck group $K_0(X)$ by the null space of the Euler form, and $\chnum^i(X)$ denotes the $i$-th Chow group modulo numerical equivalence.
+In particular, $\chnum^1(X)$ is the {\em N\'eron-Severi lattice} of $X$.
+The ring structure of $\chnum^*(X)$ is induced from $\Ch^*(X)$.

-Here, the term ``numerical'' refers to a weaker version of exceptionality and semi-orthogonality which only requires the vanishing of Euler characteristics rather than $\Hom$-vanishing (see Definition \ref{exceptionaldef}).
-By $X$ being a (rational) surface, we mean that $X$ is a smooth and complete algebraic surface which satisfies: \begin{enumerate}[1)] \item $p_g = q = 0$. \item The Grothendieck group $K_0(X)$ is finitely generated and torsion free. \item The Chow ring splits degree-wise as $\Ch^*(X) \cong \Z \oplus \Z^{n - 2} \oplus \Z$. \end{enumerate} There does not seem to be a generally agreed upon name for surfaces satisfying these conditions (though, of course, there are the rational surfaces and ``fake'' rational surfaces of general type), so we settle for ``(rational)'' for sake of brevity.
-We will reserve the term ``rational'' (i.e. without the parentheses) to denote proper rational surfaces.
-Another interesting result which will be part of our analysis leading to Theorem \ref{maintheorem2} is the following.
+The term {\em numerically exceptional} refers to a weaker version of exceptionality and semi-orthogonality which only requires the vanishing of Euler characteristics rather than $\Hom$-vanishing (see Definition \ref{exceptionaldef}).
+By $X$ being a numerically rational surface, we mean that $X$ is an algebraic surface whose effective numerical properties are that of a rational surface.
+More precisely, we define: